listr2/listr2/docs/task/skip.md

 ::: info Example

-You can find the related examples [here](https://github.com/cenk1cenk2/listr2/tree/master/examples/task-skip.example.ts).
+You can find the related examples [here](https://github.com/listr2/listr2/tree/master/examples/task-skip.example.ts).

 :::

 ## Usage

+Skip call can either have or not have a message, therefore it is optional.
+Having a message combined with the selected renderer and its settings will yield a different output, where skip message could be directly shown.

 ## Skip inside a _Task_